How to Remove Deodorant Stains

 • Launder as usual.

 If the stains didn’t come out completely, but they are visibly lighter, make another round of paste.
-This time, scrub the area with the scratchy side of a clean dish sponge and allow to dry for 30 minutes before washing again.
+This time, gently scrub the area and allow to sit for another 30 minutes before washing again.

-Put two to three tablespoons of straight hydrogen peroxide on the stain and rub it in.
-Allow the solution to sit on the stain for 30 minutes or more away from direct sunlight.
-(Hydrogen peroxide converts to water when exposed to sunlight.)
+Put two to three tablespoons of straight hydrogen peroxide on the stain.
+Cover and allow the solution to sit on the stain for 30 minutes or more.
 Hydrogen peroxide is the main ingredient in the “oxy” type cleaning products.
 Don’t dilute the hydrogen peroxide and don’t mix it with any other type of cleaner.

 There are several brands of enzymatic cleaners that work by breaking down the bacteria and enzymes in sweat that cause the deodorant stain.
 Most are economical and safe for the environment.
 You can find enzymatic cleaners in the laundry section of your grocery store.